The international environment for developmental regimes

-A recent Joint Statement by five development research programmes states that it is ‘time to open up the black box of weak political will' in developing African countries.
+A 2012 Joint Statement by five development research programmes stated that it is ‘time to open up the black box of weak political will' in developing African countries.
 In most of these countries, this ‘black box' contains incentives that reproduce competitive clientelism and policies geared to short-run advantage.
 Despite recent economic growth, genuinely developmental regimes are very much in the minority.

 Several ways of addressing this issue are being explored by DRA, building on the findings of Tracking Development (TD) and Africa Power and Politics (APPP).
 An important remaining question, however, is how the international system might become more conducive to the emergence of developmental regimes.